Azure/portaldocs/portal-sdk/generated/msportalfx-test.md

 	```

-This configuration tells MsPortalFx-Test that Google Chrome should be used for the test session and [https://portal.azure.com](https://portal.azure.com) should be the Portal under test.
+This configuration tells @microsoft/azureportal-test that Google Chrome should be used for the test session and [https://portal.azure.com](https://portal.azure.com) should be the Portal under test.

-<a name="msportalfx-test-getting-started-compile-and-run"></a>
+<a name="microsoft-azureportal-test-getting-started-compile-and-run"></a>
 ### Compile and run
 Compile your TypeScript test file (note if you are using a newer version of TSC than 1.8 then you may need to pass in additional flags that aren't present in older versions of TSC):